Code-Institute-Submissions/adamwasiak-WatchOutBlog_NovResub/README.md

 **Development**
 For the purpose of development of this project a number of technologies were used.
-- GitHub respository was used to store the project's code after being pushed from Gitpod.
+- GitHub repository was used to store the project's code after being pushed from Gitpod.
 - Gitpod IDE was used for version control by utilizing the Gitpod terminal to commit and Push to GitHub.
 - Django framework was used to develop structure of the blog and also to use some of the already developed functions of Django such as user authorisation, admin portal and others.
-- Bootstrap5 was used for construction of the blog application and responsivness.
+- Bootstrap5 was used for construction of the blog application and responsiveness.
 - Cloudinary was used for a purpose of managing images required for running the application.
 - Summernote for the purpose of enhanced text editing when managing blog posts.
 - Crispy forms library